superchordate/rshiny-template-auth/README.md

 -->

-Authorize the local R Shiny development domain.
+Authorize the local R Shiny development domain, or your web domain if publishing to the web.

   * Go to https://console.cloud.google.com/customer-identity/settings.
   * Click "SECURITY".